poblahblahblah/chef-web-docs/chef_master/source/resource_examples.rst

 .. tag resource_template_notifies_send_notifications_to_multiple_resources

-To send notifications to multiple resources, just use multiple attributes.
-Multiple attributes will get sent to the notified resources in the order specified.
+To send notifications to multiple resources, just use multiple properties.
+Multiple properties will get sent to the notified resources in the order specified.

 .. code-block:: ruby